 - Explore new ideas to frame a situation, such as, “What should be our goal?
 How else could we think about this?”
 (Professor)

-Each of these leadership styles can be mapped onto two axes—Perspective to Evaluative, and Knowledge to Action—which stems from a leadership model that my company, CO2 Coaching, built and tested among a few hundred organizational leaders and HR professionals to ensure it was psychographically valid.
-We did this because we know that leadership questions are the answer.
-We call this model PEAK Leadership.
+Each leadership style maps onto two axes: Perspective to Evaluative, and Knowledge to Action.
+This model comes from CO2 Coaching.
+We built and tested it with hundreds of leaders and HR professionals to ensure it’s psychographically valid.
+This is because we believe leadership questions are the answer.

 Let’s say you’re facing a big decision or challenge.
 To ensure you’re covering your bases, try going in a ‘Z’ pattern across the grid: